 A major research project in which students conduct focused research on a topic in British Romantic era literature, create an annotated bibliography based on that research and then write an essay further exploring the topic

 - Recitation (10%)

-Each student must memorise three Romantic-era sonnets.
-All works must come from course handouts or the course reader.
-Students must choose three different poets (i.e. you cannot memorise three sonnets by Keats).
+Each student must memorise three Romantic era sonnets.
+All works must come from assigned course readings.
+Students must choose sonnets from three different poets

 All students must take the two-hour exam during the exam period.